Defining Research Problem

 For instance, “what are the most important aspects influencing consumers’ purchasing decisions?”
 Cross-sectional research and longitudinal studies are used to acquire data for these issues.
-Cross-sectional studies provide you a snapshot of data at a particular point in time.
+Cross-sectional studies provide you with a snapshot of data at a particular point in time.
 Longitudinal studies, on the other hand, use a fixed and stable sample that is measured across time.

 Problems with causal research